Summer Nights (Grease song)

 "Summer Nights" is a popular song from the musical Grease.
-Written by Jim Jacobs and Warren Casey, its best-known version was recorded by American actor and singer John Travolta and British-Australian singer, songwriter and actress Olivia Newton-John for the 1978 big-screen adaptation of the musical, and released as a single that same year.
+Written by Jim Jacobs and Warren Casey, its best-known version was recorded by American actor and singer John Travolta and Anglo-Australian singer, songwriter and actress Olivia Newton-John for the 1978 big-screen adaptation of the musical, and released as a single that same year.
 It was released in August 1978 as the fourth single from the movie's soundtrack album and became a massive hit worldwide during the summer of 1978.
 Parts of the song were introduced to a new audience when it was re-released in the 1990s as part of a megamix of several songs from the movie version.